-But that’s exactly what’s happened to a 1961 speech by Malcolm X. The former Nation of Islam leader sought out a speaking opportunity at Brown University in Rhode Island after he had read an article by student Katharine Pierce.
+There can’t be many speeches by famous speakers that manage to lie unheard for 50 years.
+But that’s exactly what’s happened to a 1961 Malcolm X speech.
+The former Nation of Islam leader had sought out a speaking opportunity at Brown University in Rhode Island.
+This was after he had read an article by student Katharine Pierce.

 He read his audience very, very well as a fine public speaker does